cedricsam/emoji-lingo/README.md

 ## Data Management Scripts

+_As of Unicode version 16.0 (in 2024 and after), the Unicode website no longer provides images from various vendors, including Apple and Google.
+So, moving forward, the `get-emoji-base64.js` script won't be used._

 Node.js scripts that extract emoji data from Unicode.org assets into a usable, trimmed format (to JSON).
 The Tidbyt script will use those to pick an emoji.

-`get-emoji-base64.js`: Extracts the base64 on every row of Unicode’s full emoji list HTML page, resizes it and stores it with its UTF-8 code(s) and a numeric ID from the page
+`get-emoji-base64.js` (legacy, only useful for 15.0 and before): Extracts the base64 on every row of Unicode’s full emoji list HTML page, resizes it and stores it with its UTF-8 code(s) and a numeric ID from the page

 `parse-cldr-annotations-xml.js`: Takes a localization of CLDR unique short name annotations XML (and a fallback, like fr for fr\_CA) and keys by code.
 Only takes unique (tts) annotations.

-### Download your own…

-These scripts can be re-run with the latest release of Unicode.
-The `get-emoji-base64.js` script extracts the vendor-specific emojis from the HTML.

-To be forward-looking, and to catch as many vendor-released emojis, we would typically use the [beta version](https://unicode.org/emoji/charts-beta/full-emoji-list.html).

-This HTML file would be downloaded to `./files` for this repo (is `.gitignore`'ed because large and ever-changing).

-(Example: Say we’re in 2022, the webpage of the full emoji list for the current release (end of 2021) may show the new (2021) emojis, but probably doesn’t show the vendor-specific base64 strings yet...
-So, you’d probably have to find them in the current beta, released in 2022.
-In turn, don’t expect the new 2022 emojis before the 2023 beta is released.)

-For annotations, one would use the `main` branch from [`unicode-org/cldr`](https://github.com/unicode-org/cldr/blob/main/common/annotations).
+You can loop through `files/supported-locales.txt` and generate all of the data files for locales you wish to support.
+The output goes to `files/locale`.

+## `unicode-org/cldr` submodule

+The [CLDR Project](https://github.com/unicode-org/cldr) from Unicode provides the short labels for emojis.
+More specifically, we use the [annotations](https://github.com/unicode-org/cldr/tree/main/common/annotations) part of the project.

+* `cd files/cldr`

+* `git submodule init` and then `git submodule update` (might take a while)

+* then pull the latest [release](https://github.com/unicode-org/cldr/releases) with something like `git pull origin release-47` (here's Unicode's [list of CLDR releases](https://cldr.unicode.org/index/downloads)).